 November 30,

-(In thousands) 2014 2013
+(In thousands) 2015 2014

 Assets:

-Cash and cash equivalents \$ 2,186 519
+Cash and cash equivalents \$ 8,041 2,186

-Land under development 120,666 88,260
+Land under development 115,982 120,666

-Consolidated inventory not owned.
-5,508 10,500
+Consolidated inventory not owned 5,508 5,508

-Investments in unconsolidated entities 105,674 46,301
+Investments in unconsolidated entities 250,876 105,674

-Operating properties and equipment 15,740
+Operating properties and equipment 621 15,740

-Other assets 18,240 1,509
+Other assets 34,324 18,240

-\$ 268,014 147,089
+\$ 415,352 268,014

 Liabilities:

-Accounts payable and other liabilities \$ 48,235 17,518
+Accounts payable and other liabilities \$ 62,943 48,235

-Notes payable 13,858

-Liabilities related to consolidated inventory not owned 4,008 10,150
+Liabilities related to consolidated inventory not owned 4,007 4,008

-\$ 52,243 41,526
+\$ 66,950 52,243

 The unconsolidated entities in which the Lennar Multifamily segment has investments usually finance their activities with a combination of partner equity and debt financing.
-In connection with many of the loans to Lennar Multifamily unconsolidated entities, the Company (or entities related to them) have been required to give guarantees of completion and cost over-runs to the lenders and partners.
+In connection with many of the loans to Lennar Multifamily unconsolidated entities, the Company (or entities related to them) has been required to give guarantees of completion and cost over-runs to the lenders and partners.
 Those completion guarantees may require that the guarantors complete the construction of the improvements for which the financing was obtained.
 If the construction is to be done in phases, the guarantee generally is limited to completing only the phases as to which construction has already commenced and for which loan proceeds were used.
-Additionally, the Company guarantees the construction costs of the project.
-Generally construction cost over-runs would be paid by the Company.
-Generally, these payments are increases to our investments in the entities and would increase our share of funds the entities distribute after the achievement of certain thresholds.
-As of both November 30, 2014 and 2013, the fair value of the completion guarantees was immaterial.
-Additionally, as of November 30, 2014 and 2013, the Lennar Multifamily segment had \$23.5 million and \$28.2 million, respectively, of letters of credit outstanding primarily for credit enhancements for the bank debt of certain of its unconsolidated entities.
+Additionally, the Company guarantees the construction costs of the project as construction cost over-runs would be paid by the Company.
+Generally, these payments would be increases to our investments in the entities and would increase our share of funds the entities distribute after the achievement of certain thresholds.
+As of both November 30, 2015 and 2014, the fair value of the completion guarantees was immaterial.
+Additionally, as of November 30, 2015 and 2014, the Lennar Multifamily segment had \$37.9 million and \$23.5 million, respectively, of letters of credit outstanding primarily for credit enhancements for the bank debt of certain of its unconsolidated entities.
 These letters of credit outstanding were included in the disclosure in Note 6 related to the Company's performance and financial letters of credit.
-As of November 30, 2014 and 2013, the Lennar Multifamily segment's unconsolidated entities had non-recourse debt with completion guarantees of \$163.4 million and \$51.6 million, respectively.
+As of November 30, 2015 and 2014, the Lennar Multifamily segment's unconsolidated entities had non-recourse debt with completion guarantees of \$466.7 million and \$163.4 million, respectively.

-In many instances, the Lennar Multifamily segment is appointed as the day-to-day manager of certain of its Lennar Multifamily unconsolidated entities and receives fees for performing this function.
-During the years ended November 30, 2014 and 2013, the Lennar Multifamily segment received fees from its unconsolidated entities totaling \$13.5 million and \$4.0 million, respectively.
+In many instances, the Lennar Multifamily segment is appointed as the construction and property manager of certain of its Lennar Multifamily unconsolidated entities and receives fees for performing this function.
+During the years ended November 30, 2015 and 2014, the Lennar Multifamily segment received fees from its unconsolidated entities totaling \$27.2 million and \$13.5 million, respectively.

-During the year ended November 30, 2014, the Lennar Multifamily segment provided general contractors services for the construction of some of its rental properties and received fees totaling \$50.9 million, which are offset by costs related to those services of \$49.0 million.
+During the years ended November 30, 2015 and 2014, the Lennar Multifamily segment provided general contractor services for the construction of some of its rental properties owned by unconsolidated entities in which the Company has an investment and received fees totaling \$142.7 million and \$50.9 million, respectively, which were offset by costs related to those services of \$138.6 million and \$49.0 million, respectively.